CalibanWsb/Star-Rail-Bot/README.md

 ## 🎯 Planned Features

-We are always working on improving Cypher.
-Here's what's coming soon:

 * **Targeted Farming:** Automatically farm a specific character's materials.
 * **Smart Relic Locking:** Automatically lock great relics based on customizable stats.
 * **Reward Code Redemption:** Tracks and applies new reward codes directly to your account.